 Supermarket giants in Australia such as Woolworths have announced their shift to removing plastic bags from their supermarkets.
 This means that recycling initiatives are really starting to shape up and pay attention.

-It is time for you to take the same actions to reap the massive benefits that recycling has to offer.
-The little bit of effort can go a long way to protecting the planet.
+It is time for you to take the same actions to reap the massive benefits of recycling.
+A little bit of effort can go a long way to protecting the planet.
 It is much easier than ever to help the environment.

 How can I get involved?

 Getting into a positive recycling habit can be as simple as starting at home.
 Sorting out your recyclable from your non-recyclable items will help drastically.
-With a little bit of help from the internet, you can find out how you can re-use and upcycle common household items.
+With some help from the internet, you can find out how to reuse and upcycle common household items.

-If you feel like you could do more, you can get involved with local recycling programs and start a local campaign to push for others to recycle as well.
+If you feel like you could do more, you can get involved with local recycling programs and start a local campaign to push others to recycle.
 There is a greater chance of success by educating and informing the public about the tremendous benefits that recycling can have.

 As a rubbish removal company in Sydney, we always try to do our part in helping to educate and inform.
 We encourage everyone to do the same.
 Spread the word to friends, families and colleagues.
-Together our small efforts combined will contribute to a cause much greater and larger than we can ever imagine.
+Our small combined efforts will contribute to a cause much greater and larger than we can ever imagine.